Boyana Sharlopova on the Feeling of Being on the Edge of Venezuela

 Awakening.

-Because I didn't just see a new land.
+Because I didn’t just see a new land.
 I saw a new face of myself.
-And I recognised it.
+And I recognized it.
 And I embraced it.

 9. If you could take only one memory from Venezuela in your pocket – what would it be?

-It would more likely be a taste: there's no tastier water than that of Angel Falls, but up on the tepui and no more beautiful view than the full moon against the falling water of Angel and the stars above me.
+It would rather be a taste: there’s no tastier water than the waters of Angel Falls, but up on the tepui, and a more beautiful sight than the full moon against the backdrop of the falling water of Angel and the stars above me.

-10. What would you say to someone who feels they want “something different” but hasn't dared to take the leap yet?
+10. What would you say to someone who feels they want “something different,” but hasn’t dared yet?

-Don't wait for everything to be clear, organised, and guaranteed.
+Don’t wait for everything to be clear, orderly, and guaranteed.
 Life doesn't come with instructions or promises – it comes with opportunities.
-And when something inside you starts to stir... to pull you, to whisper “I want more”...
-Listen to it.
-That's not a whim.
-It's your true “self” asking you to wake up.
+And when something inside of you begins to flutter… pulls you, whispers “I want more”… Listen to it.
+It’s not a whim.
+It's your true “self” begging you to awaken.

 I wasn't ready either.
-I hesitated until the last moment.
+Until the last moment, I hesitated.
 But I went.

-And I can tell you with all my heart: It was the best thing I've ever done for myself.
+And I can tell you with all my heart: That was the best thing I’ve ever done for myself.

 Sometimes a single “Yes” changes your entire horizon.
-And then... you start to see life with different eyes.
+And then… you begin to see life with different eyes.
 Braver.
-More truthful.
-More free.
+More genuine.
+Freer.

 Go.
 It’s worth it.

-If this shakes you even a little inside – then you’re ready.
+If this shakes you up even a little inside – then you’re ready.

 To step off the edge of your comfort.